Yuimichan/Yuimichan/README.md

 - 👋 Hi, I’m @Yuimichan
 - 👀 I’m interested in Game Development, Mobile Application Development and Web Development.
 - 🌱 I’m currently learning Python, Unity, Unreal, Visual Studio/Code, among others.
-- 💞️ I’m looking to collaborate on any project that will allow me to grow in expirience and skills.
+- 💞️ I’m looking to collaborate on any project that will allow me to grow in expirience and skills as well as to learn new methods and better ways of coding.
 - 📫 How to reach me jcolon148@gmail.com

 <!---